Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 Over the long term, your reward for farming will be directly proportional to the total space on the network (AKA netspace).
 For example, if your farm controls 1% of the netspace, it will win 1% of the rewards, on average.

 Over the short-to-medium term, luck can play a large factor in your winnings.
-Small farms _could_ get lucky an win an outsized number of rewards very quickly, but they are equally likely to be unlucky.
+Small farms _could_ get lucky and win an outsized number of rewards very quickly, but they are equally likely to be unlucky.

 For this tutorial, we are creating a single plot, the smallest farm possible.
 As of this writing, a single-plot farm will only collect a reward once every 161 years!

 So why even bother trying?

 That's where pooling becomes valuable.
 Pools, well, _pool_ their farming resources.
 When one member of a pool wins a reward, it is split among all participants according to the amount of space they contributed.
 The effect is a smoothing out of one's rewards over time, resulting in a consistent payout.
 Most users with small farms (and even some with large farms) join a pool.